Tony Pape

+Tony Pape (born September 29, 1981) is an American former professional football offensive tackle.

+Career

-Tony Pape (born September 29, 1981) is a former American football offensive tackle who since 2010 has been an assistant football coach and in charge of the offensive line at Reavis High School in Burbank, Illinois.
-Pape was drafted by the Miami Dolphins in the seventh round of the 2004 NFL Draft.
-He has also been a member of the Berlin Thunder, Amsterdam Admirals and San Diego Chargers.
+Pape was drafted by the Miami Dolphins in the seventh round of the 2004 NFL draft.
+He was also a member of the Berlin Thunder, Amsterdam Admirals and San Diego Chargers.

 In 2009, Pape served as a graduate assistant coach to the Central Michigan University football team.
 Pape had been a part-time assistant coach at North Central College.

-Pape is now the offensive line coach at Reavis High School Football in Burbank, Illinois.
+Since 2010, Pape has been an offensive line coach at Reavis High School in Burbank, Illinois.